Simon McBride: Career

+They released their only album 'Wake Up' in 2007 before breaking up.

 In 2008, McBride released his debut album, Rich Man Falling on Nugene Records, a boutique label with a specialisation in guitarists and blues-based artists.
-The album contains covers of Be My Friend originally by Free and the Jimi Hendrix song "Power of Soul".
+The album contains covers of Be My Friend by Free and the Jimi Hendrix song "Power of Soul".

 By this time, he had opened shows in the UK and Ireland for Jeff Beck, Joe Bonamassa and US slide guitarist Derek Trucks.
 In autumn 2010, he toured the UK supporting one of his early guitar heroes, Joe Satriani.
 In 2011, he played major festivals including Glastonbury Festival, and other gatherings including a special guest spot at Don Airey's Soul & Blues Festival in 2011 and 2013.

 During a tour of the UK in 2011, each show was recorded.
 This resulted in McBride's third CD release Nine Lives (Nugene Records), so called because there are nine in-concert tracks.
 The album also contains four solo acoustic tracks, one of which is an acoustic rendition of the title track of his 2008 release Rich Man Falling.

 In 2012, he released "Crossing The Line" (Nugene Records) an album of mostly original work plus the Blood, Sweat & Tears song "Go Down Gamblin'".
-The album was recorded in Belfast, Northern Ireland, and Maryland, US, and mixed in New York by veteran producer/engineer Peter Denenberg.
+The album was recorded in Belfast, Northern Ireland, and Maryland, USA, and mixed in New York by veteran producer/engineer Peter Denenberg.
 This album made several "best of" annual charts including that of Classic Rock magazine.